 With assistance from the American Institute of Architects, Treasure Coast Chapter, the City held a charrette at the Port St. Lucie Botanical Gardens in March 2015 to solicit public input on the development of the park and boardwalk.
 Over 100 people attended the charrette.

 The approved plans for development include approximately .70 acres of leasable restaurant space for a private entity.
 The City is seeking a partner to construct and operate a water-front restaurant and accommodate waterfront dining in what is expected to become a showcase park on the banks of the North Fork of the St. Lucie River.
 The City has issued a Letter of Interest, inviting qualified parties to submit a proposal to lease, construct and operate a restaurant at this location.
-The LOI is available on the City’s website for interested parties.
+One response to the LOI was received which met the requirements of the LOI.
+City Council authorized the City staff to begin negotiations with the respondent to evaluate the proposed business plan for the construction and operation of the restaurant and recommend to the Council if a lease should be pursued.
 The City will provide the infrastructure including parking, sewer, and water lines to serve the proposed restaurant.

 In Fiscal Year 2016/17, the City received a Special Category Grant for $350,000 from the Florida Department of State, Division of Historic Resources which requires a 1:1 match for the relocation of two historic structures from land previously known as the Peacock Ranch in western Port St. Lucie to the 9.75 acre Westmoreland Middle Tract.
 The structures are a board and batten house built in 1917 from Dade County Pine (Peacock House) and a board and batten lodge (Peacock Lodge) built in 1952 from first cut cypress.
 Following relocation, the restoration of the Peacock House and Lodge will take place over a period of years.
 The structures will be restored to provide a picture into old Florida living over the last century.